-Jason Martin is entering his first season with Miami as an assistant coach for the track and field program.
+Jason Martin is entering his second season with Miami as an assistant coach for the track and field program.

 Martin began his coaching career back at Coffeyville.
 While at Coffeyville coaching the jumps, he had one NJCAA national champion (women’s long jump), six All-Americans and 27 national qualifiers, along with 23 all-region athletes and five school records.

 As an athlete, Martin began his collegiate career at Coffeyville Community College competing in the KJCCC, before competing in sprints and jumps at the Division I level at the UMKC.
 During his 2013-14 indoor season, Martin picked up all-conference honors in the 60m, 200m and triple jump.
 Martin also had all-conference honors during the 2013-2014 outdoor season in both the triple jump and 4x100m relay.
 In his final season of eligibility, Martin claimed all-conference honors in the triple jump in both the indoor and outdoor seasons.
 He also earned conference honors in the 4x100m relay in his final outdoor season.
 Martin earned both a bachelor’s in history (2015) and master’s in sports administration (2018) from UMKC.